enis-memic/Hello-Microverse/README.md

 ### Setup

 To get access to this repository, move to "Hello-world" repository, and then either use [ssh] or [https] to clone onto your local machine.
-To clone checkout this documentation on github (https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) You can view this project with you browser
+To clone checkout this documentation on github (https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) You can view this project with you browser.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>